 While earning his law degree, Nick also earned a Master’s of Business Administration through a joint degree program between Michigan State University College of Law and Grand Valley State University.
 He has studied in Tokyo, Japan, and Innsbruck, Austria.
 Nick has served as an adjunct professor at Grand Valley State University, where he has taught entrepreneurship classes on business plan development, management and marketing, as well as finance and accounting.
-Nick is a volunteer instructor and advisor for Hope College’s Center for Faithful Leadership and Hope’s Entrepreneurship Initiative where he has taught Entrepreneurial Leadership and encourages students to practice business as mission.
+Nick has volunteered as an instructor and advisor for Hope College’s Center for Faithful Leadership, consults with students and Hope’s Entrepreneurship Initiative where he has taught Entrepreneurial Leadership and encourages students to practice business as mission.

-Nick is active in the community, serving as President of the Board of Directors of the Outdoor Discovery Center – Macatawa Greenway; Greater Deacon and Past Treasurer for Haven Reformed Church in Hamilton, Michigan; Trustee of the Porter Hills Foundation; Member of the Professional Advisory Committee for Grand Rapids Community Foundation; and Past Director for Youth For Christ of Ottawa and Allegan Counties.
-He coaches youth basketball, soccer and little league, and is a past member of Holland Young Professionals.
-He has been a speaker for the Michigan Small Business Technology & Development Center, is a frequent advisor for the Holland Area Chamber of Commerce Small Business Tour, and has been a featured guest in a broadcast with SCORE (Service Corps of Retired Executives).
+Nick is active in the community, serving as President of the Board of Directors of the Outdoor Discovery Center – Macatawa Greenway; Greater Deacon and Past Treasurer for Haven Reformed Church in Hamilton, Michigan; Trustee of the Porter Hills Foundation; Member of the Professional Advisory Committee for Grand Rapids Community Foundation; member of the Steering Committee of the GRBA's Probate and Estate Planning Section; and Past Director for Youth For Christ of Ottawa and Allegan Counties.
+He coaches sports, is a youth group leader, and is a past member of Holland Young Professionals.
+He is a frequent speaker and author sharing his expertise with fellow attorneys and the community.

 Adjunct Faculty – Grand Valley State University